 However, not all gaming communities are made equal.
 Each game comes with a different kind of culture, and some are more poisonous than others.
 A toxic gaming community can almost ruin a video game by itself, and even fans of this esports will admit to the belligerence of the average player.
 These are the top 10 most toxic gaming communities in the world.

-Our first example is an exception to the rule.
+Our first example is an exception to the rule of toxic gaming communities.
 While there are plenty of loudmouth Reaper “mains” and voice-chat abusing Winstons out there, Overwatch largely avoids problems with toxicity.
 A strict code of conduct enforces consequences for Overwatch esports players showing bad manners.
 Comprehensive word filters make for a tranquil, casual experience more often than not, though some argue Activision-Blizzard’s methods are a little overbearing.

 Due to Hearthstone’s often-random and explosive nature, expect to see those emotes fly at every opportunity.
 Take too long to sequence your turn?
 Stomp your opponent?
 Get mildly lucky?
-Expect emote spam.
+Expect emote spam from some of the most toxic game communities.
 The limited options prevent anything beyond minor annoyance, but Hearthstone’s most toxic players would clearly do much worse if they could.

 8. Rocket League

 Rocket League’s emote system works very similarly to Hearthstone.
 Most players have a few preset messages tied to hotkeys, and that’s it.
 Typing in text chat is possible, but the fast-paced nature of Rocket League makes that impractical.
 The key difference between Hearthstone and Rocket League is that the latter is team-based.
-What does this mean?
+What does this mean in terms of toxic gaming communities?

 7. Call of Duty